return42/sphkerneldoc/linux_src_doc/include/media/v4l2-ctrls_h.rst

         ID of the control

     :param const char \*\*name:
-        name of the control
+        pointer to be filled with a string with the name of the control

     :param enum v4l2_ctrl_type \*type:
-        type of the control
+        pointer for storing the type of the control

     :param s64 \*min:
-        minimum value for the control
+        pointer for storing the minimum value for the control

     :param s64 \*max:
-        maximum value for the control
+        pointer for storing the maximum value for the control

     :param u64 \*step:
-        control step
+        pointer for storing the control step

     :param s64 \*def:
-        default value for the control
+        pointer for storing the default value for the control

     :param u32 \*flags:
-        flags to be used on the control
+        pointer for storing the flags to be used on the control

 .. _`v4l2_ctrl_fill.description`: